ManyiLi12345/GRAINS/README.md

 Step5.
 Reconstruct the generated indoor scenes
 	run ./5-reconVAE/main_recon.m

-For the code of each step, the data path and other configurations are set in util.m(or util.py).
+At each step, make sure the correct data path and other parameters are set in util.m(or util.py).